Edwin Stanton: In Buchanan's cabinet

-Stanton was unnerved by Buchanan's ambivalence towards the South Carolina secession crisis, and wanted to stiffen him against complying to the South's demands.
-On December 30 Black came to Stanton's home, and the two agreed to pen their objections to Buchanan ordering a withdrawal from Fort Sumter.
+Stanton was unnerved by Buchanan's ambivalence towards the South Carolina secession crisis and wanted to stiffen him against complying with the South's demands.
+On December 30th, Black came to Stanton's home, and the two agreed to pen their objections to Buchanan ordering a withdrawal from Fort Sumter.
 If he did such a thing, the two men, along with Postmaster General Holt, agreed that they would resign, delivering a crippling blow to the administration.
 Buchanan obliged them.
-The South Carolinian delegates got their response from President Buchanan on New Year's Eve 1860; the President would not withdraw forces from Charleston Harbor.
+The South Carolinian delegates got their response from President Buchanan on New Year's Eve 1860; the president would not withdraw forces from Charleston Harbor.

-By February 1, six Southern states had followed South Carolina's lead and passed ordinances of secession, declaring themselves to no longer be a part of the United States.
-On February 18 Jefferson Davis was sworn in as the President of the Confederate States.
+By February 1st, six Southern states had followed South Carolina's lead and passed ordinances of secession, declaring themselves to no longer be a part of the United States.
+On February 18th, Jefferson Davis was sworn in as the President of the Confederate States.
 Meanwhile, Washington was astir with talk of coups and conspiracies.
-Stanton thought that discord would ravage the capital on February 13, when electoral votes were being counted; nothing happened.
-Again, Stanton thought, when Lincoln was sworn in on March 4 there would be violence; this did not come to pass.
+Stanton believed that discord would ravage the capital on February 13, when the electoral votes were being counted; however, nothing happened.
+Again, Stanton thought that when Lincoln was sworn in on March 4th, there would be violence; this did not come to pass.
 Lincoln's inauguration did give Stanton a flickering of hope that his efforts to keep Fort Sumter defended would not be in vain, and that Southern aggression would be met with force in the North.
 In his inauguration speech, Lincoln did not say he would outlaw slavery throughout the nation, but he did say that he would not support secession in any form, and that any attempt to leave the Union was not lawful.
 In Stanton, Lincoln's words were met with cautious optimism.
-The new President submitted his choices for his cabinet on March 5, and by that day's end, Stanton was no longer the attorney general.
+The new president submitted his choices for his cabinet on March 5, and by that day's end, Stanton was no longer the attorney general.
 He lingered in his office for a while to help settle in and guide his replacement, Edward Bates.